Here's which Triad school districts are requiring masks

-Alamance-Burlington School System is the most recent.
-The ABSS board voted today to require students and staff to wear masks for the upcoming school year.
+Alamance-Burlington School System board voted Monday to require students and staff to wear masks for the upcoming school year.

 The superintendent recommended keeping masks in schools based on the Centers for Disease Control's latest guidelines, and the board voted 4-3 in favor of keeping masks.